-Your time at Paul Mitchell The School East Bay for the cosmetology program will be divided into seven designations:
+Your time at Paul Mitchell The School Fresno for the cosmetology program will be divided into six designations:

 - Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from Core student to Adaptive student.
-You spend 175 hours as a Protégé preparing you for the clinic classroom experience. - Olinic Classroom Learning Experience: Your clinic classroom time from 385 to 1600 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
-This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom area. - Classroom Learning Experience: Your classroom time from 280 to 1600 hours is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
-Each area has an instructor in the field who conducts the different specialty classes once a week; Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - Adaptive Curriculum: From 280 to 800 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident beauty industry designer. - Greative Curriculum: You will spend your last 800 hours at Paul Mitchell The School East Bay in "high gear" by dressing, acting, and working like a true professional.
-You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career. - Business Fundamentals: This self-guided course provides an in-depth overview of the salon business world with proven systems and strategies to build a successful career in the field of cosmetology.
-This highly interactive, digital course is designed to give future professionals the tools and techniques they need to develop business skills, build a clientele, grow their individual business and achieve their dreams.
+You spend 135-140 hours as a Protégé preparing you for the clinic classroom. - Clinic Classroom Learning Experience: Your clinic classroom time from 350 to 1600 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
+This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom area. - Classroom Learning Experience: Your classroom time from 350 to 1600 hours is divided into six (6) areas: cutting, coloring, texture, makeup, skin, and nails.
+Each area has an instructor who conducts the different specialty classes each week; Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - Adaptive Curriculum: From 350 to between 800 and 900 hours you will enter a new phase of elective classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - Creative Curriculum: You will spend your last 700 to 800 hours at Paul Mitchell The School Fresno in "high gear" by dressing, acting, and working like a true professional.
+You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.